Xilinx/xoclv2/doc/cover.rst

 user partition and necessary metadata.
 Users can dynamically swap the image running on the user partition in order to switch between different workloads.

-XRT DRIVERS
+ALVEO DRIVERS

-XRT Linux kernel driver xmgmt binds to mgmt physical function of Alveo platform.
+Alveo Linux kernel driver *xmgmt* binds to management physical function of Alveo platform.
 The modular driver framework is organized into several platform drivers which primarily handle the following functionality:

 1. Loading firmware container also called xsabin at driver attach time
 2. Loading of user compiled xclbin with FPGA Manager integration